Medically reviewed by Drugs.com. Last updated on Oct 3, 2022.

 How is a thoracolumbar fracture diagnosed?

 - A bone scan is a test done to show areas where your bone is diseased or damaged.
 You will get a radioactive liquid, called a tracer, through a vein in your arm.
-The tracer collects in your bones, and pictures will then be taken.
+The tracer collects in your bones and shows up in pictures.